mrvcry/PersonalBlog/_posts/2022-07-13-food-restriction.md

   - mindful eating
 image: assets/images/foodfreedom_me.jpg
 date: 07-01-2022
-title: How to avoid Food Restriction?
+title: How to avoid food restriction?
 hidden: false
 ---

-**How to avoid food restriction?**

 I was a dieter in my teenage years because I was the only overweight teen in the family and friends circle.
 Therefore, I tried every single fad diet which can be found in any newspaper (no internet, back in the old times!).
 I was avoiding eating my favorite foods all the time thanks to the diet culture.
 Then, I found a way to ENJOY eating by incorporating all the foods I love in my diet without compromising my health.